watasuke814/webapp2/README.md

 # Nostalium
 This is a simple post feature app.
-Users post photos and memories about it
+Users post photos and memories about it.

-##
+## Main useage
 * Ruby version

 * System dependencies